Who I amCommunity Maker

 - I'm interested in the built environment, environmental issues, tech stuff and things where those intersect.

-My knowledge of the subject comes from a college class at SFSU called Homelessness and Public Policy, 5.7 years of sleeping in a tent myself and years of writing about the topic.
-Some of my writing:
+Most of what I know about homelessness comes from a college class from San Francisco State University called Homelessness and Public Policy, 5.7 years of sleeping in a tent myself and years of writing about the topic.